ustwo/ustwo.com-frontend/README.md

 *Note*: The IP number above depends on your local instance.
 Check `docker-machine ip dev`.

+*Note 2*: You need the environment to be set to dev to use Make commands!

 ### Credentials / Vault

 * Open a Terminal window and go to the project folder.

 The easiest way is to load the vault image from a tar.
 If you receive the image tar from someone in the team just do:

         $ make vault-load VAULT_PATH=path/to/vault-2015.tar

 If you do not have access to this tar then you can proceed by generating your own self-signed certificates.

         $ make vault-generate-cert
         $ make vault-build